shreyasrk/shreyasrk.github.io.jekyll/source/_posts/2014-05-09-setting-up-octopress-blog.markdown

 	4. Make sure you [deploy your site properly](http://octopress.org/docs/deploying/github/)
 	5. Start Blogging!

 Now for the missing part.
 Octopress provides you a clean way of setting up.
-However, there are some glitches during continuous blogging.
-Here's my extra findings:
+However, there are some glitches during continuous blogging - Git might give problems or something will break down so here's my extra findings:

-	+ When you write/edit posts, first commit the changes
+* When you write/edit posts, first commit the changes
-	+ Generate the site using `bundle exec rake generate` and deploy t to `master` branch via `bundle exec rake deploy`.
-This will first add site to master branch.
+* Generate the site using `bundle exec rake generate` and deploy to `master` branch via `bundle exec rake deploy`.
+This will first add the site.
-	+  Push source branch to your repo too.
+* Push source branch to your repo too (`git push origin source`).
 This will ensure you can work anywhere you want with a simple pull/clone.

 Enjoy!